+Ageism in the workplace is a legitimate threat.
 We are all living much longer.
-The idea of a three-stage life – education, work, and retirement – is becoming outdated in today’s Open Talent Economy.
+The idea of a three-stage life – education, work, and retirement – is becoming outdated.
 Whilst many workers choose to retire early, global economies struggling to hire cannot afford to lose the considerable skills, talent, and experience the mature workforce can provide.

-With inflation and rising living costs, older adults’ return to the workforce is anticipated to grow in 2024.
+With inflation and rising living costs, older adults’ return to the workforce is anticipated to grow.
 Across the globe, workers over 50 often face age discrimination, stereotypes, and biases that limit their career progression, ultimately leading them to leave the labour force entirely.
 Worldwide, ageism, or presenting negative attitudes towards individuals because of their age, is pervasive in the labour force.

 In Brazil, for instance, there is a trend where older workers often feel compelled to take early retirement due to the lack of employment opportunities.
 This is not just a personal setback but a significant loss for the economy as well.
 With their extensive experience and expertise, these individuals could be contributing significantly to businesses and the overall growth of the country.